 '''

 apiVersion: postgresql.k8s.enterprisedb.io/v1

 kind: Cluster

 [...]

 bootstrap:

 recovery:

-source: clusterBackup
+source:

+origin

 recoveryTarget:

 backupID: 20220616T142236

 targetName: 'restore_point_1'

 [...]

 '''

-You can choose only a single one among the targets in each recovery Target configuration.
+You can choose only a single one among the targets in each recoveryTarget configuration.

 Additionally, you can specify targetTLI to force recovery to a specific timeline.